Depending on your document’s status and the current task, you will have to take different steps to modify a document.

 - Click "More Actions" in the bottom right corner of the toolbar.

-- Click "New Version" or whichever job is appropriate for the changes you would like to make.
+Click "Revision" or whichever workflow is appropriate for the changes you would like to make.
 The options may vary based on your permissions and the status of the document.

-- Complete the required fields on the Start Job screen.
+- Complete the required fields on the Start Workflow screen.

 - Click "Save & Generate ID".
-Pepper Flow will generate a document ID.
+Vodori will generate a document ID.

 - Click "Continue".